UV Protection Contact Lenses

 - Compare Class 1 and Class 2 UV claims on eligible lens product pages.

-- Choose a replacement schedule that fits your approved wearing and cleaning habits.
+- Choose a replacement schedule that fits your approved wearing and cleaning habits, especially for reusable contact lenses.

 - Ask your eye doctor before switching from clear contacts to UV-blocking lenses.